 Whether you buy your plants from a nursery or start your own, you do not want to plant out your eggplant until the soil and air temperatures have sufficiently warmed.
 Raised beds and plastic mulch can be used to help warm the soil a little earlier in the season.
 Here are some tips on getting your eggplant off to a good start:

-- Choose your location wisely.
-Eggplant need full sun and well-drained soil
+Choose your location wisely.
+Growing eggplant needs full sun and well-drained soil

 Problems Growing Eggplant